Peter Gottfredson 1836 - 1934

+Peter Gottfredson 1836 - 1934

 In that same year Theodore Roosevelt died, Liberace was born, and 2 million gallons of molasses flooded the streets of Boston killing 21 and injuring 150, known as "The Great Molasses Flood of 1919."
 For those who love trivia.
 Anyway…

 In 2002 I republished Peter's book and added a new preface to the delight of historians and history buffs throughout the state of Utah and beyond.
-Back then there were but a few copies of his original books that remained.
-The success of my new edition was short lived when Google Books came out with a free digital version and sales plummeted, and again it went out of print in 2005.
+Back then there were but a few copies of his original book that remained.
+The success of my new edition was short lived when a free digital version hit the internet and sales plummeted, and again it went out of print in 2005.
 Not long after another version of Peter's book hit the market titled "History of Indian Depredations in Utah" all decked out in an array of new and imaginative covers.

 The reason is simple.
 There were two separate printings of Peter's book by Skelton Publishing Co. both occurring in the same year of 1919.
 The second printing came about when Peter noted to the publisher there were a few minor corrections that needed to be made to the first edition.
 The publisher then added the 'Corrections' page to the second edition.
 Also, some additional content was added such as the "Supplement" pages in the back of the book, and the title page was changed to read "History of Indian Depredations in Utah."
 None of the added content appears in the first edition given to my father by Peter in 1919, which I inherited from my father and republished in 2002.

 I am grateful that great-grandfather's book has been held in such high regard by scholars, historians, and history buffs though, Peter would be pleased as it was his wish that his book would have its place in Utah's history.